silvia1993/ROS/README.md

    pip3 install -r requirements_ROS.txt

-   Please nota that, for the sake of convenience, we also provide a Dockerfile to directly create a docker container with all the necessary requirements.
+   Please note that, for the sake of convenience, we also provide a Dockerfile to directly create a docker container with all the necessary requirements.

 3. Go into the folder ROS and: